magento/devdocs/guides/v2.0/contributor-guide/templates/tutorial-template-first.md

 `group:` | The group, or book, to which the topic belongs.
 `subgroup:`| First page only.
 Places a link with the specified text to the sidebar `level3_subgroup:` | A group name that binds the tutorial topics together.
 This value must be specified on each topic in the tutorial.
 `title:` | The title of the tutorial.
-On the first page of the tutorial, specify `Initial tasks`.
-For all other topics in the tutorial, this value should be in the form _Step X. Perform this task_.
+On the first pageFor all other topics in the tutorial, this value should be in the form _Step X. Perform this task_.
 (For example, `Step 1.
 Configure the Store`)
 `subtitle` | Displays the tutorial name.
 The value must be specified on each topic in the tutorial.
-`menu_title:` | Leave this line blank.
+`menu_title:` | On the first page of the tutorial, specify `Initial tasks`.
+Otherwise, leave this line blank.
 `menu_order:` | The sequence number of the topic.
 If the topic is an intro topic in a multi-step tutorial, set this 0.
 Otherwise set it to the step number.
 `version:` | The version of Magento that this topic applies to.
 `github_link:` | The path to the MD file, starting at the book directory.
 Ex: `get-started/order-tutorial/order-intro.md`